 Lieutenant Dennis Lea is a 12 year veteran Deputy at the Boone County Sheriff’s Department.
 Ten of those years were spent as the School Resource Officer at Valley Springs School District.
 Lt.
 Lea is also a United States military veteran giving him more than 18 years experience in law enforcement.
 Lt.
 Lea is a certified law enforcement instructor and holds an Active Shooter Certificate.

 Lt.
 Lea has been promoted to Boone County Sheriff’s Office Community Policing Supervisor.
 In his new position, Lt.
 Lea will be responsible for training and supervising those deputies serving as School Resource Officers and other deputies involved in community policing efforts.
 Boone County Sheriff’s Office is committed to our community.
 We intend to promote an atmosphere where together with our citizens we can provide training and safety for all citizens and our schools.

-Deputy Chris Burnett is the School Resource Officer assigned to Bergman School District.
+Deputy Douglas Becker is the School Resource Officer assigned to Bergman School District.
 His duties and responsibilities include school security, response to and investigation of reported crime, teaching of prevention classes and presentation of crime prevention and law enforcement related programs.
-Deputy Burnett also teaches a 6th grade safety and drug prevention program that was implemented by the Bergman School Administration and is supported by the community.
+Deputy Becker also teaches a 6th grade safety and drug prevention program that was implemented by the Bergman School Administration and is supported by the community.
 The 6th grade classes chose their own slogan and program; they call it "To Thine Own Self Be True".